Updated: 1st October 2023

 PPF is good.
 But not enough.

-Previous generation’s automatic choice of investment was Provident Fund (PPF/EPF/VPF).
+I have long maintained that only the provident fund is insufficient for retirement.
+The previous generation’s automatic choice of investment was the Provident Fund (PPF/EPF/VPF).

-- The contributions were (and is) eligible for deduction.
+- The contributions were (and are) eligible for deduction.

 What else do you want in this world? 😉